-Inside Kurt Cobain’s Tragic Suicide 23 Years After the Nirvana Legend’s Death
+Inside Kurt Cobain's Tragic Suicide 24 Years After the Nirvana Legend's Death

 Cobain went—but he didn’t stay, walking out of a California clinic two days after he admitted himself on April 1, instead returning to Seattle.

 On April 5, he locked himself in a room above his garage and shot himself in the head.
-According to the medical-examiner report, his body was identifiable only by his fingerprints.
-A radio station was the first to broadcast the news, which shook not just the music industry, but the entire the world.
+According to the medical examiner report, his body was identifiable only by his fingerprints.
+A radio station was the first to broadcast the news, which shook not just the music industry, but the entire world.

-FROM COINAGE: What Is the Grammy Bounce?
-(No, It’s Not a Dance Move)
+RELATED VIDEO: Frances Bean Cobain Reveals Her Private Battle with Addiction as She Celebrates 2 Years Sober

-He left a suicide note; at the end he wrote “Please keep going Courtney for Francis,” referring to their then two-year old daughter Francis Bean.
+He left a suicide note; at the end he wrote, “Please keep going Courtney for Francis,” referring to their then 2-year old daughter Frances Bean.
 “For her life will be so much happier without me.
 I love you.
 I love you.”